International Review of Finance

 © International Review of Finance Ltd

-Edited By: Henry Cao, Sudipto Dasgupta and Hong Yan
+Edited By: Henry Cao, Sudipto Dasgupta, Hong Yan, and Ramazan Gençay (Letters Section)

 Online ISSN: 1468-2443

-(1)— All submitted manuscripts must be original work that is not under submission at another journal or under consideration for publication in another form, such as a monograph or chapter of a book.
+(2)— All submitted manuscripts must be original work that is not under submission at another journal or under consideration for publication in another form, such as a monograph or chapter of a book.
 Authors of submitted papers are obligated not to submit their paper for publication elsewhere until an editorial decision is rendered on their submission.
-Further, authors of accepted papers are prohibited from publishing the results in other publications that appear before the paper is published in the Journal unless they receive approval for doing so from Wiley-Blackwell (email: PermissionsUK@wiley.com).
+Further, authors of accepted papers are prohibited from publishing the results in other publications that appear before the paper is published in the journal unless they receive approval for doing so from Wiley (email: PermissionsUK@wiley.com).

 (3)— All articles should be supplied in electronic form.
 Word files are preferable but we accept author generated Tex files accompanied by a PDF where this is not possible.

 (4)— The journal offers a $10,000 prize to the best paper published in each volume.